greymistcube/homeauto/homeauto/README.md

 before usage.

 Finally, for automated script executions, the following is added to the `crontab` of the user.
+Additionally, to have access to other global custom scripts, `/usr/local/bin` is also set.

 ```
+PATH=/usr/bin:/bin:/usr/local/bin
 */5 * * * * $HOME/bin/poll.py
 0 0 * * * $HOME/bin/db_prune.py
 ```